James F. Glasgow

 - Ph.D., Union Institute & University

-- Professional Education, Harvard University (in progress)
+- Professional Education, Harvard University

 James Glasgow, Ph.D., came to Malone in 1998 with 21 years of IT experience as a programmer, consultant, and corporate manager of information systems (A VP-Level Position).

-He has been accepted to work on a professional education course at Harvard University.
+In 2018, he completed a professional education course at Harvard University.
 In 2006, Glasgow earned a Ph.D. with a concentration in arts and sciences and a specialization in computer ethics (computer science, philosophy/ethics, and psychology) from the Union Institute & University in Cincinnati.
 His dissertation was entitled, "Integrating Ethics into the Computer Science Curriculum, Focusing on the Database Course.”
 Additionally, he holds a L.S.M. in computer science & philosophy from Kent State University (1997) and a M.S. in technical education from The University of Akron (1987).